Bennerman/Bennerman/README.md

 I love jazz, rockets, chess, and turning ideas into code.

-Currently diving into SLAM navigation!
+Currently suffering in Differential Equations :/